kelexel/ESPDeskLamp/README.md

 ESP Desk Lamp
 =============

-An ESP8266 and FastLED desk lamp.
+An ESP8266 and FastLED desk *animated* lamp with support for HTTP and Homekit (via) Homebridge